Updated June 2, 2023

-Having immense potential, the hospitality sector is growing at a rapid pace both at the national and global level.
+In this Topic, we will learn about Big Data Analytics techniques.
+With immense potential, the hospitality sector is growing rapidly nationally and globally.
 As this sector expands in diverse directions, there is a growing adaption of technology and resources across this sector.
-Built at a regional, national and local level, there are a number of sectors that comprise of the hospitality sectors; hotels and restaurants are the main part of this sector and contribute to a great source of their profit as well.
+Built at a regional, national, and local level, a number of sectors comprise the hospitality sector.
+Hotels and restaurants are the main part of this sector and contribute greatly to their profit.

 Tourism and hospitality are often considered the same and often overlap each other.
-However, these are two distinct industries, though they are related to each other.
-Tourism is defined as people who go outside their usual environment generally for a period of less than one year.
-These people generally travel for either business or pleasure.
-On the other hand, hospitality is defined as the sector that provides accommodations, venues, meals and other facilities to these people who live outside the comfort of their homes.
-This means that tourism is not a sector of the hospitality industry but just a source through which tourists fulfil their needs and expectations.
-Some of the sectors that are a part of the hospitality industry include licensed clubs, food shops, catering, exhibition and fair organiser activities and other food services.
+However, these are two distinct industries, though they are related.
+Tourism is people who generally go outside their usual environment for less than a year.
+These people travel typically for either business or pleasure.
+In contrast, hospitality provides accommodations, venues, meals, and other facilities to people outside their homes.
+This means that tourism is not a hospitality industry sector.
+It is just a source through which tourists fulfill their needs and expectations.
+Some sectors that are a part of the hospitality industry include clubs, food shops, catering, exhibitions, fair organizer activities, and other food services.

-Hospitality is, therefore, a focal point in many countries around the world, but it is of particular importance in countries where tourism is a major export industry.
+Hospitality is a focal point in many countries worldwide, but it is particularly important in countries where tourism is a major export industry.
 This means that when people travel across borders, the hospitality industry flourishes.
-That is why they are the main source of foreign currency exchange and employ a sizeable population as well.
-By bringing together different cultures in a global scenario, the hospitality sector can help countries increase their revenue and foreign exchange in a considerable manner.
+That is why they are the main source of foreign currency exchange and employ a sizeable population.
+By bringing together different cultures globally, the hospitality sector can considerably help countries increase their revenue and foreign exchange.

-Hotels and restaurants are an integral part of the hospitality sector and are responsible for providing a wide range of big data analytics services to their customers and clients.
-But with growing numbers of hotels and restaurants across all categories, it becomes difficult to stand out in the crowd.
-That is why it is important to make use of all the opportunities that come across because standing out in the hospitality sector requires constant hard work and effort.
-One of the ways in which the hospitality sector can get ahead of their competitors is through offering impeccable customer care and efficient operations on one hand and improving technology on the other hand.
-With so many technological advancements taking place in the hospitality sector, small and mid-level hotels must take this opportunity to improve their offerings in a strategic and comprehensive manner.
-Here are some technology trends that the hospitality sector must adapt to in these changing times:
+Hotels and restaurants are an integral part of the hospitality sector.
+They are responsible for providing a wide range of big data analytics services to their customers and clients.
+But with growing numbers of hotels and restaurants across all categories, it becomes difficult to stand out.
+That is why it is important to use all the opportunities you come across because standing out in the hospitality sector.
+This requires continuous hard work and effort.
+The hospitality sector can surpass competitors by offering impeccable customer care, efficient operations, and improved technology.
+With technological advancements in the hospitality sector, small and mid-level hotels must take this opportunity to enhance their offerings strategically and comprehensively.

 The importance of social media marketing and its effects on customer care:

-Marketing professionals of a hotel are trained in such a manner that they can attract a maximum number of customers and thereby help to increase the profits in a substantial manner.
-This means that hotels must learn new and innovative ways in which they can reach their target audience.
-Today the digital media has that power to engage and connect with the audience across national and international locations.
-One of the fastest and most powerful tools of the digital media is social media.
-According to a recent survey called Worldwide Social Network Users in 2013, more than 20 per cent of the world’s population is using some form of social media or the other on a regular basis.
-This number is set to increase in the coming years and engagement on social media is one the most powerful drivers in the coming years.
+Marketing professionals of a hotel are trained to attract a maximum number of customers and thereby help increase profits substantially.
+Hotels must learn new and innovative ways to reach their target audience.
+Today digital media has the power to engage and connect with the audience across national and international locations.
+One of the fastest and most powerful digital media tools is social media.
+According to a recent survey of Worldwide Social Network Users in 2013, more than 20 percent of the world’s population uses some form of social media or other regularly.
+This number may increase in the coming years.
+Social media is one of the most powerful drivers in the coming years.

-This means that any hospitality business which wants to stay ahead in the game will have to use digital mediums to connect with their customers in an enhanced manner.
-Instead of using marketing campaigns that are being used for decades, the hospitality industry must use the internet to provide valuable information about their services and products to their target audience.
-Being active on social media can sometimes backfire as customers can use this medium to complain about their services.
-So the hospitality sector must be ready to answer the questions of the customers as well in a prompt and sustainable manner.
-By being accountable to their services, hotels and restaurants can send a new and higher trend in customer expectations and desires.
+Any hospitality business should use digital mediums to connect with its customers to stay ahead in the market.
+Instead of using marketing campaigns for decades, the hospitality industry must use the internet to provide valuable information about their services and products to their target audience.
+Being active on social media can sometimes backfire, as customers can use this medium to complain about their services.
+So the hospitality sector must be ready to promptly and sustainably answer the questions of the customers.
+By being accountable for their services, hotels and restaurants can develop higher customer expectations and desires trends.

-Create systems that are intelligently integrated into the management system of hotels:
+Create systems for intelligently integrating into the management system of hotels:

-Adapt mobile devices so that it can generate better accessibility:
+Adapt mobile devices so that they can generate better accessibility:

-How can data analytics help hotels to expand their reach in an effective yet strategic manner?
+How can data analytics help hotels expand their reach effectively yet strategically?

-With growing reach, the hospitality sector is today catering to nearly millions of travellers, almost every single day.
-Each of these customers has their own set of expectations and desires, making it pretty difficult for hotels to meet their expectations in a sustained manner.
-At the same time, it is important to understand that meeting these expectations are important for retaining the customer base of the hotel in an effective fashion.
-Data analytics can help brands across the hospitality sector to meet their goals and aspirations in a systematic manner.
-And although many marketing professionals will not admit to this fact; not all customers are equal in the eyes of the hotel owners.
-While some will check in and out of the hotel without much of problem and use a minimum of their services, others will spend thousands of dollars on fine dining, beauty treatments and other activities.
+With growing reach, the hospitality sector caters to nearly millions of travelers daily.
+Each customer has its expectations and desires, making it difficult for hotels to meet them sustainably.
+At the same time, it is important to understand that these expectations are important for retaining the customer base of the hotel.
+Data analytics can systematically help brands across the hospitality sector meet their goals and aspirations.
+And although many marketing professionals will not admit this fact, not all customers are equal to hotel owners.
+Some will check in and out of the hotel without much of a problem and use a minimum of their services.
+Others will spend thousands of dollars on fine dining, beauty treatments, and other activities.

-Another area where analytics can help brands is through yield management.
-This is the big data analytics techniques by which hotels can understand the optimum value of a room by taking into account various factors like peak demand season, weather and local events and number of guests that check in during a particular period.
-Big data analytics techniques can help hotels in all these areas and even though their adoption is less in comparison to retail and manufacturing sector, this can soon change in the coming times as big hotels and restaurants are seeing the advantage of big data analytics techniques.
-A great example of this big data analytics techniques as depicted in the year 2013/14 when US economy hotel chain Red Roof Inn took advantage of the record-setting winter which thereby resulted in flight cancellations.
+Another area where analytics can help brands is yield management.
+There are big data analytics techniques by which hotels can understand the optimum value of a room.
+They can consider factors like peak demand season, weather and local events, and the number of guests that check in during a particular period.
+Big data analytics techniques can help hotels in all these areas.
+Even though their adoption is less in comparison to the retail and manufacturing sector, this can soon change in the coming times in big hotels and restaurants.
+A great example of these big data analytics techniques depicted in 2013/14 is when US economy hotel chain Red Roof Inn took advantage of the record-setting winter, resulting in flight cancellations.

-This meant that as a number of passengers were stranded on a daily basis, the hotel made use of analytics to identify openly available public database system on weather conditions and flight cancellations so that they could target this section of their customers by offering them hotel and room services.
+As many passengers were stranded daily, the hotel can use analytics to identify publicly available public database systems on weather conditions and flight cancellations.
+So that they could target this section of their customers by offering them hotel and room services.
 As a number of people would be on mobile phones to search for hotels, this chain of hotels used mobile marketing campaigns to increase their business and profit margins.
-Another example of using big data analytics techniques has been done by a Denihan Hospitality which has a number of boutique hotels across America.
-By integrating transactional and customer data across its chains and further combining it with unstructured data that is reviews and customer feedbacks, the company created effective dashboards to understand consumer expectations and desires in an effective fashion.
-This allowed the hotel brand to take more data-driven decisions that would cater to all types of customers from business to leisure travellers.
+Another example of using big data analytics techniques has been done by Denihan Hospitality which has a number of boutique hotels across America.
+By integrating transactional and customer reviews and feedback, the company creates an effective dashboard to understand consumer expectations and desires effectively.
+This allowed the hotel brand to make more data-driven decisions catering to customers, from business to leisure travelers.

-As is the case with other industries, hotel brands and restaurants have to use their analytical data to create marketing campaigns that are innovative, inventive and above all personal.
-This is because personalised marketing is the only way in which hotel companies can reach their audience in a manner that connects and engages with them.
-Creating emails or targeted social media plans are crucial tools that can help hotel brands make use of the information and target them to the right audience.
-This involves analysing information of customers that visit the hotel, gather customer feedback and use the loyalty programs of their party to effectively connect with the target audience through plans that perfectly fit the needs of the consumers.
-These plans can be anything from a free breakfast or dinner to a ticket for an entertainment program.
-These strategies can effectively help to increase the bookings and engagements of the customers across all levels.
+Along with other industries, hotel brands and restaurants have to use their analytical data to create marketing campaigns that are innovative, inventive, and, above all, personal.
+Personalized marketing is the only way hotel companies can reach their audience to connect and engages with them.
+Creating emails or targeted social media plans are crucial tools to help hotel brands use and target the information to the right audience.
+This involves analyzing information about customers that visit the hotel, gathering customer feedback, and using the loyalty programs of their party to effectively connect with the target audience through plans that perfectly fit the needs of the consumers.
+These plans can be free breakfast or dinner to a ticket for an entertainment program.
+These strategies can effectively increase the bookings and engagements of customers across all levels.

 The future of big data analytics techniques in the hospitality sector

 Big data analytics techniques still have a long way to go before they become an integral part of the hospitality sector.
-That being said, the volume of data available to this sector is almost limitless and that is why there are immense potential and opportunity available here, something that is not present in other sectors.
-In the hotel industry, customers leave a data trail from the moment they check into a hotel and these can easily be used and converted into insights that can help a hotel brand understand and empower their customer base in the true sense.
+The volume of data available to this sector is unlimited, so immense potential and opportunity are available here compared to other sectors.
+In the hotel industry, customers leave a data trail when they check in.
+These can easily be used and converted into insights helping hotel brands understand and empower their customer base in the true sense.

-In conclusion, big data analytics techniques are changing the way business and brands perform their functions across all sectors and economies.
-Very soon they will become an important aspect of the functioning of the hospitality sector because they provide hotel brands with limitless opportunities to grow their customer base not just on the local but national level as well.
-This rings true for almost every brand within the hospitality sector from the big established chains to the small hotels and restaurants that are present in every nook and corner.
+In conclusion, big data analytics techniques change how businesses and brands perform their functions across all sectors and economies.
+Very soon, they will become an important aspect of the functioning of the hospitality sector.
+They provide hotel brands with limitless opportunities to grow their customer locally and nationally.
+This rings true for almost every brand within the hospitality sector, from the big established chains to the small hotels and restaurants in every nook and corner.